-Unlike Static Methods, Class Methods are bound to a Class.
-So, we don’t have to create an instance or object of a class to call this classmethod.
+Unlike Static Methods, classmethod in Python are bound to a Class.
+So, we don’t have to create an instance or object of a class to call this class method.
 A Python classmethod receives cls (class) as an implicit first argument, just like a normal method receives self as the first argument.
 This cls allows you access the class variables, methods and the static methods of the class.

 You can define any method as the Python classmethod by using the @classmethod decorator or classmethod() function.
 Either ways will work but it is always advisable to go for the first option.
 Before we get into the example, let me show you the syntax of the Python classmethod is as shown below

 Class A: @classmethod def function_name(cls, arg1, arg2,....): ........ ......
 Or Class A: def function_name(cls, arg1, arg2,....): ........ ......
 A.function_name = classmethod(function_name)